di/talks/2023/airflow_summit_2023/talk.md

 * Making progress

 ^ overall, I want to give you some context for security in our ecosystem

+^ but generally, this advise should be applicable to any ecosystem, software project, not just limited to security

 ^ I want to give you an overall sense that the Python ecosystem has generally made the right decisions when it comes to security